jmshearer/RenewedVision/README.md

 # RenewEd:Vision
 RenewEd:Vision is a proof-of-concept web app that performs the following functions:
-1. Locates lamps via a cellphone camera
+1. Locates light fixtures via a cellphone camera
 2. Calculates annual savings if the lamps were switched to LED fixtures

 ...think of it as a gamified self-assessment (sort of)